duncan3dc/sonos/README.md

 * Network - Provides static methods to locate speakers/controllers on the current network
 * Speaker - Provides an interface to individual speakers that is mostly read-only, although the volume can be set using this class
 * Controller - Allows interaction with the groups of speakers.
 Although sometimes a Controller is synonymous with a Speaker, when speakers are grouped together only the coordinator can receive events (play/pause/etc)
+* Playlist - Provides an interface for managing Sonos playlists on the current network

 Network Class